oleh5230/WSTFG/README.md

 - SFX Volume (`snd_volume_eff`): `0.5` - otherwise sounds may be louder/quieter than intended
 - Rendering Distance (World) (`rs_vis_distance`): at least `0.9` (50% of the slider) - otherwise distant gunfire sounds would not be audible

-## For Modmakers
-Do not include WSTFG scripts in other mods, they are subject to change and not made with compatibility in mind.

 ## Credits
 - **YungPr1nce**: a lot of sounds included directly or reused as material
 - **TheDJ**: multiple resounds, help with sources and general advice